FilipZi9o/Fitness-Survey/README.md

 # Fitness-Survey
-A repository containing the material belonging to the Survey done as a project surving as a climax of the 1 module.
+A repository containing the material belonging to the Survey Fitness done as a project surving as a climax of the 1 module.